yaneznayou/recipe-app/DEPLOYMENT_SUMMARY.md

 - ✅ Updated `package.json` with deployment scripts and homepage
 - ✅ Added `gh-pages` dependency for deployment
 - ✅ Updated React Router with correct basename
+- ✅ **Fixed compatibility issues** - Downgraded to React 18 and compatible versions

 ### 2. GitHub Actions Workflow
 - ✅ Created `.github/workflows/deploy.yml` for automatic deployment
+- ✅ **Updated to Node.js 20** for compatibility
+- ✅ **Fixed npm install** instead of npm ci for better compatibility
 - ✅ Configured to deploy on push to main branch
 - ✅ Set up proper permissions and environment